ansyblenetwork/sdg/_posts/2020-11-11-naming-notes-intervals.md

 title: "Naming notes, intervals, chords, and triads"
 ---

-I essentially didn't study music theory growing up; I crammed for ABRSM grade 5 theory in a few weeks, which if I recall, was a prerequisite to take the grade 8 performance exam.
+I essentially didn't study music theory growing up; I crammed for ABRSM grade 5 theory over a few weeks, which if I recall, was a prerequisite to take the grade 8 performance exam.

 This post is a crash course on musical terminology.